wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 ---

 ### Introduction
 This is a beta version of the Lightspeed app.
-Please contact the Integration team at <integration@multisafepay.com> if you wish to use the app.
+Please contact the Integration Team at <integration@multisafepay.com> if you wish to use the app.
 The core Lightspeed integration can be found [here](https://docs.multisafepay.com/integrations/hosted/lightspeed_core)

 {{% introduction_hosted "Lightspeed" %}}